Jump to section

 OEE = Availability * Performance * Quality

-In the digital era, calculating OEE is easier than ever.
-Machine protocols make it easy extract machine performance data, edge devices multiply the kinds of information engineers can generate from their machines, and self-serve analytics platforms have made this new data easier to interpret.
+In the digital era, measuring OEE is easier than ever.
+Machine protocols make it easy to extract machine performance data, edge devices multiply the kinds of information engineers can generate from their machines, and self-serve analytics platforms have made this new data easier to interpret.
+Digital apps can even automate the OEE calculation process.

 TEEP, or the Total Effective Equipment Performance, is the balance between fully productive time and all time.